gpicavet/gpicavet.github.io/_posts/2016-09-06-getting-started-exo-reactjs.markdown

 // =============================================================================
 app.listen(port);
 {% endhighlight %}
+Note: you have to record real api responses in static files before (here you can pick in source project).

-* To start the app, add a node "start" with the following commands :
+* When starting the server, we also want to start webpack in "watch mode" in order to rebuild on change.
+Add a "start" property with the following commands in /package.json :
 {% highlight json %}
 "scripts": {
   ...
-  "start": "webpack --watch & node server.js"
+  "start": "npm run copy & webpack --watch & node server.js" }
-}
 {% endhighlight %}

-It will start webpack in "watch mode" (ie it automatically rebuilds after a resource modification), and the express server.
-Now type :
+Now just type :
 {% highlight shell %}
 npm start
 {% endhighlight %}
 You should see something like this :
 {% highlight shell %}
-Hash: 25c3e3b136aa3745a9f9
+Hash: 0aed17830ca00bbed3fd
 Version: webpack 1.13.2
-Time: 4068ms
+Time: 4640ms
         Asset     Size  Chunks             Chunk Names
-    bundle.js  742 kB       0  [emitted]  main
+    bundle.js  1.22 MB       0  [emitted]  main
-bundle.js.map  861 kB       0  [emitted]  main
+bundle.js.map  1.43 MB       0  [emitted]  main
-    + 173 hidden modules
+    + 278 hidden modules
 {% endhighlight %}
-Look at the size... don't worry it is a not optimized yet !
+Look at the size... don't worry it is a not optimized yet !<br>
-The map file will map source lines from the generated bundle code to the original es2015 file !
-It will be downloaded by browser when you click in console.
+The map file will map source lines from the generated bundle code to the original es2015 file.
+It will be downloaded by browser only when you open the debugger !
+Note : static files are not watched, you have to restart server.
+We could improve that by writing a simple gulp script for example, and add it to start script.

 * To see the result : <a>http://localhost:3000</a>.
 It should be something like this :
 ![My helpful screenshot](/assets/screenshot-localhost-3000.png)

-* When you're ready to release, you can add the following part in webpack config in order to disable React dev mode :
+* When you're ready to release, you can add the following script in /package.json :
 {% highlight javascript %}
-plugins: [
-  new webpack.DefinePlugin({
-    'process.env': {
+"scripts": {
-      'NODE_ENV': JSON.stringify('production')
+  ...
+  "release": "export NODE_ENV=production & webpack -p"
 }
-  })
-]
 {% endhighlight %}
-You'll have to launch a webpack with production mode as well :
+So we set NODE_ENV=production in order to disable React dev mode (it helps a lot, be its a lot slower), and started webpack with optimizers.<br>
+After optimization, the bundle will be 3 times smaller:
 {% highlight shell %}
+Hash: 958d20ab7b77c17c6474
-webpack -p
+Version: webpack 1.13.2
+Time: 8955ms
+        Asset       Size  Chunks             Chunk Names
+    bundle.js     418 kB       0  [emitted]  main
+bundle.js.map  219 bytes       0  [emitted]  main
+    + 278 hidden modules
 {% endhighlight %}
+Note : you will see some warnings from the optimizer.
+Well, library all not always cleaned :)<br>
+Important : optimized bundle should not be too big (< 1 Mo), so for large app you can look at webpack's code splitting feature.<br>
-Note : you can still debug in original files as map file is also updated.
+Note : you can still debug in original files in production, as map file is also updated !

+You're done for that part !
+You could use this app outside Exoplatform but you'll have to adapt the proxy routes in server.js to exo backend (easy!) and deal with sso authentication (actually the hard part !)

 # Portlet Integration

 * To get started, you can pick resources in the sample available here : https://github.com/exo-samples/docs-samples/tree/4.3.x/portlet/js.
 It's a simple javax Portlet that forward to an index.jsp (the view of the portlet).

-* index.jsp will be very similar to index.html :
+* modify index.jsp and only declare a html fragment with "app" mount point :
 {% highlight jsp %}
 <div class='react-portlet'>
-  <div id="app"></div>
+  <div id="app" class="container"></div>
 </div>
 {% endhighlight %}